nicknisi/nicknisi.com/src/content/posts/seven-years-of-jsparty.md

 ---
-title: "Seven Years of JS Party: A Personal Reflection"
+title: 'Seven Years of JS Party: A Personal Reflection'
 pubDate: 2024-12-05
 description: |
   A personal reflection on seven years of JS Party as the show transitions into its next chapter with dysfunctional.fm.
 hero:
-  img: "@/assets/posts/seven-years-of-js-party.jpg"
+  img: '@/assets/posts/seven-years-of-js-party.jpg'
-  alt: "An empty JS Party booth at React Summit"
+  alt: 'An empty JS Party booth at React Summit'
   darkOverlay: true
 tags:
   - community